RN255/simple-game-using-c-/README.md

-# simple-game-using-c#
+## Project Name: Simple Game Using C#
-- A simple game using c#
+A simple game that uses the various features of C#.

+## Motivation
-- I tried to use all of the basic features of c#
+It wanted to create something that would use the various features of C#, a small game allowed me to do that.

+## Tech used
+- C#

+## Project features
+- C# game

+## Lessons learnt
+- C# fundamentals